wwei-lab/LongPASS/README.md

 python filter_reads_for_clustering.py ${in.bam} ${out.bam}
 ```

-(Optional: We also recommend using the Fulquant pipeline we developed previously for adapter removal, mapping, and read alignment filtering：[Fulquant](https://github.com/czhu/FulQuant) steps 1->6)
+(Optional: We also recommend using the FulQuant pipeline we developed previously for adapter removal, mapping, and read alignment filtering：[FulQuant](https://github.com/czhu/FulQuant) steps 1->6)

 (Optional: We also include a polyA/T trimming pipeline [here](misc/trimpolyA.py))